jwamin/Trees/README.md

 * Present settings as popover or modal
 * Settings to follow main window on move

+### BUGS

+* Introduced a bug that instantiates 'advanced' panel when window is moved or resized.

 #### Frameworks Used

 `Cocoa` `CoreGraphics`